A Valuable Insight

 The first find, although small, was in the early 1990’s in the north of the island.
-Conjunctively, the discovery in the small southern village of Ilakaka in 1998, increased the country’s relevance in the gemstone industry.
+Conjunctively, the discovery of stones in the small southern village of Ilakaka in 1998, increased the country’s relevance in the gemstone industry.
 Once a small, poverty stricken hamlet with a population of just 40 residents, the town suddenly expanded exponentially.
 What was once a sleepy truck stop of small shacks, suddenly became the mecca of sapphire miners.
 Over a two year period, hordes of people almost 60,000 strong descended on Ilakaka wishing to make a fortune.
-They came from impoverished towns all over the island and from Sri Lanka, Thailand and many other countries.
+They came from impoverished towns all over the island and many other countries.

 Before 1998 the largest producers of sapphires were Sri Lanka and Thailand.
 However between 1998 and 2007 Madagascar became the largest producer of sapphires in the world.
 Currently the country houses many mines, owned by international companies who are mining gemstones commercially.
-Smaller mines run by locals who are using traditional mining methods sit right alongside these commercially owned mines in mutualism.
+Smaller mines run by locals who are using traditional mining methods sit right alongside these commercially owned mines in a somewhat mutualistic relationship.

-The discoveries in Madagascar caused a ‘sapphire rush’ throughout the 1990’s and 2000’s which continues to this day.
-People flock to the island not only because of the quantity of stones which can be found, but also the impressive quality.
+The discoveries in Madagascar caused a ‘sapphire rush’ throughout the 1990’s and 2000’s which has continued to this day.
+People flock to the island due to the impressive quantity and quality of stones.
 As a result, they are equally comparable with Ceylonese ones in the global market.

 The Commonalities of Sapphire

-The statement that: “gemstones are mined bright and sparkly reflecting and refracting light and dazzling all who look upon it” is a common misconception.
+The idea that “Gemstones are mined bright and sparkly reflecting and refracting light and dazzling all who look upon it” is a common misconception.
 When they first see the light of day, after being deep underground for so many millennia, they are very colourful yet they are also somewhat dull looking.
-Prior to fashioning into stunning ornaments and jewellery, they must be cut and polished.
+They must be cut and polished prior to fashioning into stunning ornaments and jewellery, .

-Sometimes, heat treatment is used in order to increase or decrease the intensity of their colour and to increase clarity by melting away impurities.
+Sometimes, impurities are melted away and the intensity of the colour is changed by using heat treatment.
 The treatment process takes place in special ovens at temperatures exceeding 1500°C. Rubies and sapphires require significantly higher temperatures to alter colour and change clarity as their melting point is around 2000°C. After treatment the cutting and polishing brings out their beauty.
-Then finally, they are mounted in a precious metal, such as gold, silver or platinum and are ready to be worn!
+Then finally, they are mounted in a precious metal, such as gold, silver or platinum.

 And that’s the end of our brief lesson on sapphires.